neopragma/python-unit-testing/docs/presentation-notes.md

 # Presentation Notes
 ## Unit Testing and TDD - Python

+_These notes go along with the slide deck, which is not included in this Github repo.
+The notes provide a sense of what I intend to talk about during the workshop.
+You may prefer to focus on different things or make different points, or even express a conflicting point of view on the subject.
+Hopefully the notes will be useful._

 This workshop is a basic, hands-on introduction to fundamental unit testing concepts and practices.
 This version of the workshop uses Python for the hands-on work.

 The introduction is broad rather than deep.
 We'll touch on three kinds of executable tests that typically exercise code at the "unit" level, including example-based testing, property-based testing, and mutation testing.